The only Montreal 3 day itinerary you need (by a local)

 There are 2 very well-preserved colonial mansions, such as the Château Ramezay and the Sir George-Étienne Cartier, a National Historic Site of Canada to immerse yourself into the 1600s.
 The Saint-Sulpice Seminary is the oldest extant building in Montreal.

 If you go 2 short blocks North, you can enjoy the architecture of the heyday as Canada's financial centre.
-The main buildings are the former Bank of Montreal Head Office, the 1888 New York Life Building, the oldest skyscraper in Canada.
+The main buildings are the former Bank of Montreal Head Office, and the 1888 New York Life Building, the oldest skyscraper in Canada.
 The rest of Saint Jacques Street is lined with old bank buildings.
 The architecture of these buildings is worth taking the chance to look up and admire the details.
 To take it all in, go to the Crew Cafe.
 This unique coffee shop and creative co-working space is located on the ground floor of what used to be the grand headquarters of the Royal Bank of Canada, built back in 1928.
 The place is grandiose and beautiful!

 If you are into archeology, you should go to Montreal's first settlement in the Pointe-à-Callière Museum.
 Take advantage of interactive displays to learn about key moments in the city’s history.
 Also, you should not miss the introductory movie of Montreal with a fantastic light display.
 Don’t forget to check out the website if there are interesting temporary exhibits during your visit.